3 steps to barbecuing

 Barbecuing requires close attention from the cook as the food can burn quickly.
 The rewards are beautifully caramelised, juicy meat, delicious for al fresco dining.

 1. Prepare & preheat

-Make sure your BBQ is clean before you preheat it.
-Electric gas BBQs may take 10 to 20 minutes to preheat and charcoal needs to burn until the coals are covered with a layer of ash (approx. 45 minutes).
+Make sure your barbecue is clean before you preheat it.
+Electric gas barbecuess may take 10 to 20 minutes to preheat and charcoal needs to burn until the coals are covered with a layer of ash (approx. 45 minutes).
 Charcoal cooks the meat more evenly than briquettes.
 Allow the meat to come to room temperature and remove from packaging 20 minutes before cooking.
-Season or marinate if you like, but don't salt the meat until the last monemt, as it will draw out its juices.
+Season or marinate if you like, but don't salt the meat until the last moment, as it will draw out its juices.

 Pay attention throughout cooking - if anything looks like it may burn, move it further away from the heat so it will cook more slowly.

 Raising the rack to around 30cm above the coals ahould be just right.

 Cover the barbecue with a lid as much as possible during the cooking process, especially for larger cuts.